PaymentsNZ/API-Payments-Initiation/payment-initiation-nz-changelog.md

 ---

+## v3.0.0 - 13/11/2023

+- Major new release
+- Updated DomesticPaymentId length from 40 characters to 128

 ## v2.1.2, v2.2.2, v2.3.2 - 25/10/2023

 - Patch release to update all HTTP error responses to include standard error body.
 This aligns with the documented requirement and Technical Working Group decision 029.